MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-delayedinsert-property.md

 ---
 title: "DelayedInsert Property"
-description: "Sets a value that specifies whether a user must leave a record before it is inserted into the database.
-By default, new records are inserted when the user leaves the control that shows the primary key in the table." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value that specifies whether a user must leave a record before it is inserted into the database." ms.author: solsen ms.custom: na ms.date: 06/23/2021